bustammi/Analytical-Programming/README.md

 ##### Findings:

-* Annual Income for Males in US who earned ">50K" and "<50K" were equally distributed.
+* Annual Income for Males in the US who earned ">50K" and "<50K" were equally distributed.

-* Annual Income for Females in US who earned ">50K" were 76% and "<50K" were 24%.
+* Annual Income for Females in the US who earned ">50K" was 76%, and "<50K" were 24%.

 ##### Notes:

-* The nature of extracting or condensing the data to 150 entries might have influenced the results into being less statistically significant.
+* The nature of extracting or condensing the data to 150 entries might have influenced the results to be less statistically significant.

-* Majority of the female entries has higher socio-economic status resulting in higher income.
+* Majority of the female entries have higher socio-economic status resulting in higher income.

-* Therefore, "gender" as a predictor variable cannot single-handedly determine the annual income of individual since there are multiple predictor variables interdependent to each other.
+* Therefore, "gender" as a predictor variable cannot single-handedly determine the individual's annual income since multiple predictor variables are interdependent.

 _____________________________________